Elastic Splines I: Existence

-In what follows we will rely heavily on the results of the previous sections, mainly sections 5 and 6.
-In those sections it was always assumed that $\alpha$ and $\beta$ were in "canonical" arrangement, that is, $\alpha \geq |\beta|\geq 0$.
-However, if we modify $\alpha $ and $\beta$ by a small amount the new pair $\bar \alpha$ and $\bar \beta$ may no longer be in "canonical" arrangement.
-The following two propositions will help dealing with this situation.
+In what follows we will rely heavily on the results of sections 5 and 6, where it is assumed that $u$ and $v$ are in `canonical' arrangement: $\alpha \geq |\beta|$.
+However, if we perturb $\alpha $ and $\beta$, the resultant pair, $\bar \alpha$ and $\bar \beta$, may no longer be in `canonical' arrangement.
+The following two propositions will help deal with this situation.

 \proclaim {Proposition \Tlabel \alfa }